My Process

 Who I Am

 I am married to a writer and photographer with a love of the outdoors.
-I have two children and have been living in Tumbler Ridge since moving from the Lower Mainland in search of work and affordable housing.
 I work full time and paint most evenings taking inspiration from photography and life recollections.
+In addition I have recently branched out an am now teaching watercolour paint nights and offering individual lessons.

 Artist who Inspire